 - All-natural

-- Recommended by appliance manufacturers
+- Recommended by leading manufacturers

-- Could extend water softener life
+- Could extend water softener lifespan

-1. Morton Salt Clean & Protect/Rust Defense
+Morton Salt Clean & Protect/Rust Defense

 Best Overall